Ares-Developers/Ares-docs/new/sidescountries/defaultside.rst

   (Allied), :tag:`[General]SovParaDropNum` for Nod (Soviet), and :tag:`[General]YuriParaDropNum` for ThirdSide (Yuri).
 :tagdef:`[Side]ParaDrop.Aircraft=AircraftType`
-  The aircraft type that will be used to deliver paradrops.
+  The aircraft type that will be used to deliver paradrops from super weapons or by teams created by map actions.
 Defaults to :value:`PDPLANE`.
 :tagdef:`[Side]Parachute.Anim=Animation`
   This side's default parachute used if not overridden by the country or a :type:`TechnoType`.
 Defaults to :value:`PARACH`.

 .. versionadded:: 0.2
+.. versionchanged:: 0.D

 Hunter Seeker Defaults